raspberrypilearning/the-all-seeing-pi/worksheet2.md

 # The All Seeing Pi (Part 2 - Software)

-In this resource you will make a tweeting touch screen photo booth using a Raspberry Pi.
+With the hardware set up, we can begin to program the software that will make everything work.

 ## Test the buttons

-1. With the hardware set up, we can begin to program the software that will make everything work.
-To begin, open the file explorer, then right click on a blank space inside the file explorer window.
+1. To begin, open the file explorer, then right click on a blank space inside the file explorer window.

   ![File Explorer](images/file-explorer.png)